mvakde/mvakde.github.io/_pages/other-projects.md

 Quantum Computing Reading Project [Link](/files/Quantum-Computing-Mithil-Vakde.pdf)
 ------
-● Studied the basics of QIC and various quantum algorithms including the Deutsch-Josza, Quantum Fourier Transform, Grover’s algorithm, and their implementations using quantum gates on Qiskit
+● Studied the basics of QIC and various quantum algorithms including the Deutsch-Jozsa, Quantum Fourier Transform, Grover’s algorithm, and their implementations using quantum gates on Qiskit

-Self Balancing Arm
+Self-Balancing Arm
 ------
-● Built a self balancing arm using propellers fed with IMU and potentiometer data to identify alignment
+● Built a self-balancing arm using propellers fed with IMU and potentiometer data to identify alignment
-● Facilitated smooth and efficient movement by optimising the mechanical components and tuning the sensors
+● Facilitated smooth and efficient movement by optimizing the mechanical components and tuning the sensors
 ● Built a PID control algorithm to deploy on Arduino framework to provide continuously modulated control

 Optical Character Reader
 ------
 ● Built a 2D Convoluted NN using Keras to detect and classify alphanumeric text in document-like imagery
-● Optimised the algorithm using various techniques including Transfer Learning and data augmentation
+● Optimized the algorithm using various techniques including Transfer Learning and data augmentation
 ● Trained the model on an augmented form of the Chars 74K Dataset and achieved accuracy upwards of 90%